-Recent studies show that the average savings resulting from weatherizing a gas heated home is 32%.
-Having your home weatherized can save you an average of $358 per year on your energy bills!
+Weatherization saves households an average of 30 percent on heating costs in cold weather states.
+Having your home weatherized can save you an average of $283 per year on your energy bills!

 What work will be done on my home?

-Typical weatherization measures may include: smoke detectors, clothes dryer vents, furnace/water heater testing, repair or replacement, duct insulation, attic insulation, setback thermostats, low flow showerheads, kneewall insulation, exterior wall insulation, infiltration/exfiltration measures, bandjoist (boxsill) insulation, floor insulation, perimeter insulation, refrigerator replacement, and compact fluorescent light bulbs.
+Typical weatherization measures may include: smoke detectors, clothes dryer vents, furnace/water heater testing, repair or replacement, duct insulation, attic insulation, setback thermostats, low flow showerheads, kneewall insulation, exterior wall insulation, air sealing measures, bandjoist (boxsill) insulation, floor insulation, perimeter insulation, refrigerator replacement, and LED light bulbs.

 How do I qualify?

 To qualify for the Weatherization Assistance Program, your total household income cannot exceed 200% of the Federal Poverty Guidelines.
-Also, your home may not have been weatherized by this program after 9/30/94.
+If your home was weatherized more than 15 years ago you may be eligible to receive weatherization services again.
 (Click for more information)

 Both homeowners and renters may participate in this program.
 Renters must get prior approval from their landlord, and have their landlord sign an agreement for Weatherization services.

-The Weatherization Assistance Program is funded by DOE and utility programs.
+The Weatherization Assistance Program is funded by DOE, LIHEAP, and utility programs.